SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline Flow Collector.md

 ## Notes

 Netflow packets (raw bytes) are immediately added to the incoming data queue.
 This queue has a limited size of 200,000 *packets*.
-When this queue is full, it means that the driver was not able to process previous packets in time and new incoming data isdropped.
+When this queue is full, it means that the driver was not able to process previous packets in time and new incoming data is dropped.